 - From 1994 through 2011, I served on the International Energy Agency's (IEA) Solar Power and Chemical Energy Systems (SolarPACES) Implementing Agreement, which is the international organization tasked with the sharing of CSP R&D information between and among member governments.
-I chaired SolarPACES from 2004 through 2011. - Appendix I is my complete C.V.
+I chaired SolarPACES from 2004 through 2011. - 8.
+Appendix I is my complete C.V.
 It also contains a list of all of my publications from the last 10 years and all of my solar energy-related publications regardless of date of publication. - 9.
-During the last 4 years, I served as an Expert Witness for the following three cases: - Evaluation of the Expected Lifetime of the Andasol Solar Parabolic Trough Plants, EISER Infrastructure Limited and Energia Solar Luxembourg S.à.r.l. vs. The Kingdom of Spain, International Center for Settlement of Investment Disputes, ICSID Case No. ARB/13/36, February 2016. - b.
+During the last 4 years, I served as an Expert Witness for the following four cases: - Evaluation of the Expected Lifetime of the Andasol Solar Parabolic Trough Plants, EISER Infrastructure Limited and Energia Solar Luxembourg S.à.r.I. vs. The Kingdom of Spain, International Center for Settlement of Investment Disputes, ICSID Case No. ARB/13/36, February 2016. - b.
 Evaluation of the Expected Lifetime of the Andasol Solar Parabolic Trough Plants, ANTIN Infrastructure Services Luxembourg S.à r.l.
 ANTIN Energia Termosolar B.V. vs. The Kingdom of Spain, International Center for Settlement of Investment Disputes, ICSID Case No. ARB/13/31, October 2016. - c.
-Evaluation of the Expected Lifetime of the REEF Solar Parabolic Trough Plants, RREEF Infrastructure (G.P.)
-Limited REEF Pan-European Infrastructure Two Lux S.à r.l. vs. The Kingdom of Spain, International Center for Settlement of Investment Disputes, ICSID Case No. ARB/13/30, March 2017. - 10.
-I have been and am currently being compensated by the U.S. Department of Justice at my consulting rate of \$300/hour for work related to the evaluation of the IAS Solar Dish Technology, the preparation of this report, and any testimony I may provide. - 11.
-The materials, including documents and in-person visits to sites identified by the Defendants, that I have examined and relied upon in preparing this report are listed in Appendix II.
-Some of these materials are cited in this report. - 12.
-Appendix III is a glossary of terms that I use in this report. - 13.
+Evaluation of the Expected Lifetime of the REEF Solar Parabolic Trough Plants, REEF Infrastructure (G.P.)
+Limited REEF Pan-European Infrastructure Two Lux S.à r.l. vs. The Kingdom of Spain, International Center for Settlement of Investment Disputes, ICSID Case No. ARB/13/30, March 2017. - d.
+IAS Solar Dish Technology Evaluation, United States Department of Justice, United States v.
+RaPower-3, et al., Civil No. 2:15-cv-00828 DN, April June 2018. - 10.
+I have been and am currently being compensated by the IRS Office of Chief Counsel at my consulting rate of \$300/hour for work related to the evaluation of the IAS Solar Dish Technology, the preparation of this report, and any testimony I may provide. - 11.
+The materials, including documents and in-person visits to sites identified by IAS and RaPower3, that I have examined and relied upon in preparing this report are cited in this report. - 12.
+Appendix II is a glossary of terms that I use in this report. - 13.
 My opinions are based on the detailed analysis presented in this report.
-I affirm that my opinions are solely and completely my own, that they are independent, and free of influence from anyone, including but not limited to all Defendants in this case and the U.S. DOJ.
+I affirm that my opinions are solely and completely my own, that they are independent, and free of influence from anyone, including but not limited to the Parties in this case, IAS, RaPower3, and the IRS Office of Chief Counsel.